Mary, mother of Jesus: 2nd century

 Justin Martyr was among the first to draw a parallel between Eve and Mary.
 This derives from his comparison of Adam and Jesus.
-In his Dialogue with Trypho, written sometime between 155-167, he explains:
+In his Dialogue with Trypho, written sometime between 155 and 167, he explains:

-Ireneaus, bishop of Lyon, also takes this up, in Against Heresies, written about the year 182:
+It is possible that the teaching of Mary as the New Eve was part of the apostolic tradition rather than merely Justin Martyr's own creation, according to Serafim Seppälä.
+Irenaeus, bishop of Lyon, also takes up this parallel, in Against Heresies, written about the year 182:

 During the second century, the Gospel of James was also written.
-According to Stephen J. Shoemaker, ”its interest in Mary as a figure in her own right and its reverence for her sacred purity mark the beginnings of Marian piety within early Christianity”.
+According to Stephen J. Shoemaker, "its interest in Mary as a figure in her own right and its reverence for her sacred purity mark the beginnings of Marian piety within early Christianity".

 3rd to 5th centuries

+During the Age of Martyrs and at the latest in the fourth century, the majority of the most essential ideas of Marian devotion already appeared in some form – in the writings of the Church Fathers, apocrypha and visual arts.
+The lack of sources makes it unclear whether the devotion to Mary played a role in liturgical use during the first centuries of Christianity.
+In the 4th century, Marian devotion in a liturgical context becomes evident.